The Advantage of Layering: Hierarchical Timing Topology

 - Dual power and multi-uplink for traffic path redundancy

 - Support for active and passive deployment technology; for example, NTP over Anycast

 - Better throughput and higher capacity for handling timing traffic

 - Support for a wide range of time transmission protocols

 To reduce the jitters and timing offset errors that can happen due to network path variations, it is recommended that these servers be placed in a symmetric path distance between the reference and the client layer.
 For instance, a direct fiber link between the reference and distribution layers can provide better accuracy vs. a network routed or switched path.

 A layering topology also simplifies the scaling problem.
 Just add distribution servers for any scaling requirement – redundancy, capacity, disaster recovery, or security.

-Orolia’s SecureSync® resilient time server, the first DISA approved network time and frequency solution, is a good choice for this layer and it is available with a wide range of custom features and option cards.
+Orolia’s SecureSync® resilient time server, a network time and frequency solution, is a good choice for this layer and it is available with a wide range of custom features and option cards.